javimuu/rokot-apicontroller/readme.md

 ### Notes
-The route methods have a single param `req` of type `IApiRequest<TBody,TResponse,TParams,TQuery>` This is used 2 fold:

-1. It strongly types all aspects of the request to make consuming them simpler within the route
+The route methods have a single param `req` of type `IApiRequest<TBody,TResponse,TParams,TQuery>` It strongly types all aspects of the request to make consuming them simpler within the route
-2. It allows the `SourceCodeControllerMetadataCompiler` to extract the full metadata and allow the creation of api clients

 `IApiVoidRequest<TResponse,TParams,TQuery>` is a type alias for `IApiRequest<void,TResponse,TParams,TQuery>`